UNINSURED OR UNDERINSURED DRIVERS WHO CAUSE ACCIDENTS IN INDIANA

 But, if your medical bills and other damages exceed that $25,000, you can claim "underinsurance motorist coverage" if your own UM/UIM Motorist Coverage exceeds that amount (say, like $100,000 One Hundred Thousand Dollars).

 In that situation, you can seek the original $25,000 from the tortfeasor's insurance company (the driver who committed the tort) and then claim the additional $75,000 Seventy-Five Thousand Dollars from your own insurance company.
 Indiana law does not allow "stacking" insurances by adding the insurance policy limit of the underinsured driver plus your own UM/UIM coverage (in that case "stacking" would be $125,000 One Hundred Twenty-Five Thousand Dollars).
 Indiana says only the amount of the highest policy limit can be recovered and "stacking" is not allowed.

 Am I Suing My Own Insurance Company in An Uninsured Situation?
 What if I Don't Want to do That?

 Sort of.
 But, it would be foolhardy to not use the coverage you have been paying for over an extended period of time.
 Additionally, the amount you can recover would far exceed any feared "rise in rates."

-In his 30+ years of legal experience, Attorney Jeff JJ Shaw has never lost a single UM/UIM jury trial.
+In the 30+ years of legal experience, Shaw Law has never lost a single UM/UIM jury trial.
 Not once.